efrenmo/BTC-Time-Series-Forecast/README.md

 <br>

-You will find two jupyter notebooks in this repository.
+In this repository you will find two jupyter notebooks.
 Both have the exact same content.
 The only differences are:

 <br>

-[**BTC_Time Series_Forecast.ipynb :**](https://nbviewer.org/github/efrenmo/Forecasting_BTC_with_Prophet/blob/77f599770ee2602055edc932d0758dadd00f78cc/BTC_Time%20Series_Forecast.ipynb) Configured so that the plotly charts render on nbviewer.
+**BTC_Time Series_Forecast.ipynb** : Configured so that the plotly charts render on nbviewer.
 You can check it out [here.](https://nbviewer.org/github/efrenmo/Forecasting_BTC_with_Prophet/blob/77f599770ee2602055edc932d0758dadd00f78cc/BTC_Time%20Series_Forecast.ipynb)

 **Bitcoin Time Series Forecast.ipynb:** Configured so that the plotly charts render on google colaboratory notebooks only.